 Before Captain Jack Sparrow became synonymous with the word pirate, Pirates of the Caribbean entertained people through its various versions across all of Disney's worldwide parks.
 One of Disney's most famous attractions, its Pirates of the Caribbean's relative simplicity continues to make it endearing among park visitors.

-With a level of detailed Disney design unheard of for its day, the original Pirates of the Caribbean became one of the defining rides at Disneyland, so much so that when Florida's location first opened, one of the most frequently asked questions staff received was where they could find Pirates of the Caribbean.
-Imagineers originally planned a Wild West-style ride-through before realizing the significant demand for Pirates at Walt Disney World, which resulted in Florida's location as we know it today.
+With a level of detailed Disney design unheard of for its day, the original Pirates of the Caribbean became one of the defining rides at Disneyland, so much so that when Florida's location first opened, one of the most frequently asked questions staff received was where to find Pirates of the Caribbean.
+Imagineers planned a Wild West-style ride-through before realizing the significant demand for Pirates at Walt Disney World, which resulted in Florida's location as travelers know it today.

-Soarin' Around the World lets you explore the world without leaving Florida.
-Unlike other simulator-type rides that tend to be nauseating or vertigo-inducing, Soarin' is a more calming, easygoing attraction that sees you soar across the world onboard a hang-glider.
+Soarin' Around the World lets visitors explore the world without leaving Florida.
+Unlike other simulator-type rides that tend to nauseate or induce vertigo, Soarin' feels calm, an easygoing attraction that sees tourists soar across the world onboard a hang-glider.

-The ride utilizes its signature smellitzer to pump in various natural scents (salty but pleasant Caribbean air, African dirt, etc.) and a mechanical lift system, suspending you in front of a massive IMAX screen displaying various well-known locations across the globe, such as the Eiffel Tower and the Great Wall of China.
+The ride utilizes its signature “smellitizer” to pump in various natural scents (salty but pleasant Caribbean air, African dirt, etc.) and a mechanical lift system, suspending travelers in front of a massive IMAX screen displaying various well-known locations across the globe, such as the Eiffel Tower and the Great Wall of China.

-For younger guests or those who tend to veer away from intense thrill rides, Soarin' is a welcome change of pace, allowing you to enjoy a calming flight, atmospheric scents, and an awe-inspiring soundtrack perfect for just about everyone.
+For younger guests or those who tend to veer away from intense thrill rides, Soarin' makes a welcome change of pace, allowing them to enjoy a calming flight, atmospheric scents, and an awe-inspiring soundtrack perfect for everyone.

-Taking inspiration from Rod Serling's legendary sci-fi/horror anthology, the Tower of Terror takes guests literally into the Twilight Zone, building a completely singular experience from the moment you lay eyes on the dilapidated hotel settled at the end of Hollywood Studios’ Sunset Boulevard.
+Taking inspiration from Rod Serling's legendary sci-fi/horror anthology, the Tower of Terror takes guests into the heart of The Twilight Zone, building a singular experience from the moment you lay eyes on the dilapidated hotel settled at the end of Hollywood Studios’ Sunset Boulevard.

 From that ominous first sight onward, the Tower of Terror is an attraction like no other, with guests winding their way through a foreboding, once extravagant hotel now abandoned for decades, boarding a service elevator that travels through the hotel, and dropping guests straight into the Fifth Dimension.
 The impressive queue, the numerous nods to Twilight Zone episodes, and randomized drops in the dark all make this a must-ride, but the atmosphere of this attraction makes it so distinct.

-From the moment the hotel comes into view all the way until you're exiting your drop elevator, it feels like you're in a Twilight Zone episode, right down to the period music, the minimal lighting, and Rod Serling himself (through clever editing) providing introductory narration as you prepare to hop on your elevator.
+From the moment the hotel comes into view until exiting a drop elevator, it feels like travelers landed in a Twilight Zone episode, right down to the period music, the minimal lighting, and Rod Serling himself (through clever editing) providing introductory narration as riders prepare to hop on an elevator.

-The Haunted Mansion may be dark or intimidating for younger riders, but it remains a ceaselessly interesting ride that stands apart.
+The Haunted Mansion may intimidate younger riders, but it remains an interesting ride that stands apart from any other.

-Like the Tower of Terror, you know the minute you see that Gothic mansion standing alone in Liberty Square or hear the opening narration by the Ghost Host in the Stretching Room that you're in for a one-of-a-kind ride.
+Like the Tower of Terror, visitors know the minute they see that Gothic mansion standing alone in Liberty Square or hear the opening narration by the Ghost Host in the Stretching Room that they're in for a one-of-a-kind ride.

-If you've been to Magic Kingdom before, you likely know how long the lines get for this ride.
+Anyone who has visited Magic Kingdom knows how long the lines get for this ride.
 By midday, it has one of the longest waits in all of Walt Disney World.
-If you're serious about setting sail on Peter Pan's Flight, we suggest making it your first stop when the park opens or visiting it when everyone's on Main Street watching the fireworks; otherwise, you're in for a long wait.
+For anyone serious about setting sail on Peter Pan's Flight, we suggest making it a first stop when the park opens or visiting it when everyone's on Main Street watching the fireworks; otherwise, prepare for a long wait.

-Few rides merge those high-speed thrills with a beautifully atmospheric setting quite as well as Animal Kingdom's Expedition Everest, easily the best roller coaster Disney has ever constructed.
+Few rides merge those high-speed thrills with an atmospheric setting as well as Animal Kingdom's Expedition Everest, one of the best roller coasters Disney has ever constructed.

-Your ride experience first takes you through the offices of the “Himalayan Escapes” travel agency, winding you through an outdoor temple, a tea garden, and a Yeti museum showcasing artifacts collected from various mountain expeditions.
-Boarding your train, you head up into the mountains, face to face with the Yeti, and traveling both forwards and backward at 50 miles per hour to escape.
+The ride experience first takes explorers through the offices of the “Himalayan Escapes” travel agency, winding through an outdoor temple, a tea garden, and a Yeti museum showcasing artifacts collected from various mountain expeditions.
+Boarding a train, travelers head up into the mountains, face to face with the Yeti, and traveling both forwards and backward at 50 miles per hour to escape.

-One of the top three rides at Animal Kingdom (along with Avatar Flight of Passage and Kilimanjaro Safaris), Expedition Everest might not be as closely associated with Disney as Space Mountain or Big Thunder.
-Still, it certainly has every right to be.
+One of the top three rides at Animal Kingdom (along with Avatar Flight of Passage and Kilimanjaro Safaris), Expedition Everest might not have the same name recognition at Disney as Space Mountain or Big Thunder, but it has every right to be.

 Walt Disney World offers its fair share of sit-down shows to take in when the Florida heat gets to be a little too overwhelming.
-However, these shows are anything but mere air conditioning breaks, managing to deliver quality entertainment and fully holding your attention, making it 5-10 minutes well spent.
+However, these shows are anything but mere air conditioning breaks, managing to deliver quality entertainment, making it 5-10 minutes well spent.

-It's silly, good old-fashioned fun, with the bears all singing songs that are impossible not to clap or tap your foot along to.
-Each bear has their own distinct individual design, with each new bear that begins its performance having you chuckling from its outward appearance alone, especially the doe-eyed fan-favorite Big Al, picking his guitar and practically spilling out his chair.
+It's silly, good old-fashioned fun, with the bears all singing songs that are impossible not to clap or tap a foot along to.
+Each bear has their own distinct individual design, with each new bear that begins its performance having visitors chuckling from its outward appearance alone, especially the doe-eyed fan-favorite Big Al, picking his guitar and spilling out of his chair.